Margaret Cooney – CEO

-David has been Office Manager at GLV since 2013 and is the first point of contact at the GLV office.
+David has been with GLV since 2013 and is the first point of contact at the GLV office.
 He is an all-rounder who can be found organising events, writing e-bulletins, supporting projects and generally keeping the office running.

 David joined GLV from Volunteer Centre Southwark where he worked in various areas including Outreach, Community Engagement and Wellbeing.
 As part of the at800 digital outreach campaign he led a team to raise awareness about possible Freeview TV interference across Southwark, Hackney and the City.
 He has also worked on various wellbeing projects including designing and delivering a healthy workplace scheme at Volunteer Centre Southwark and managing the supported volunteering programme at Volunteer Centre Hackney.
 He has also enjoyed volunteering with the Bankside Open Spaces Trust to create and run the Marlborough Sports Garden.